elf4j/elf4j-tinylog/README.md

 ## Use it...

 If you are using the ELF4J API for logging, and wish to select or change to use tinylog as the run-time implementation, then simply pack this binding JAR in the classpath when the application deploys.
 No code change needed.

 At compile time, the client code is unaware of this run-time logging service provider.
-Because of the ELF4J API, opting tinylog as the logging implementation is a deployment-time decision.
+Because of the ELF4J API, opting for tinylog as the logging implementation is a deployment-time decision.

 The usual [tinylog configuration](https://tinylog.org/v2/configuration/) applies.